Hammad214508/Meme-maker/README.md

 # Meme Maker

-This is a basic meme maker I have made.
+This is a basic meme maker I have made, which was featured in an open source project which sends memes to WhatsApp groups based on a command. https://github.com/JaydipMagan/WhatBot

 First you have to choose which meme template to use.
 The **Templates** directory has the meme templates available, you can add as many memes templates as you wish

     Meme templates available: